apache/nuttx/boards/arm/tiva/dk-tm4c129x/README.txt

   logic.
 APIs are provided to support application control of the LED in that case (in include/board.h and src/tm4c_userleds.c).

-  If CONFIG_ARCH_LEDS is defined then the usage of the LEDs by Nuttx is defined in include/board.h and src/tm4c_autoleds.c.
+  If CONFIG_ARCH_LEDS is defined then the usage of the LEDs by NuttX is defined in include/board.h and src/tm4c_autoleds.c.
 The LEDs are used to encode OS-related events as follows: